Started in 2016, RipplePop is a one-stop-shop for any and all WordPress help.

 If you need a graphic designer outright, you can let us know as we have many great designers we can assign to you as well!

-Many of our developers prefer "off-hours" or the graveyard shift.
+Many of our developers often prefer "off-hours" or the graveyard shift, which surprised us at first.
 We do not force our developers to work on schedules they have not indicated as their preference.

 That way, you get a developer who is happy to be online and working with you during their preferred shift schedule.
 This allows you to do things like a Zoom, Skype, Google Hangouts, Slack chat, etc all while they are working.
 This real-time collaboration is a great way to help make sure you always have access to your developer during your daily shift schedule.